vdclab/vdclab-wiki/BacMap.md

 - Straight-forward, easy to use
 - Users may benefit from familiarity or prior experience with genome browsers, organisms, gene/protein names, and bacterial genome organization

->As of 11:20 AM, 8/21/2020, the search function of the website was experiencing issues resulting in a lack of search function; site error page stated that the managing party of the website had been informed of the issue and would be remedying it as soon as possible.
-{.is-warning}

 ## Help